 Things to Consider

 There are a couple of drawbacks to bear in mind.
 Firstly, unlike many airline cards on the market, the annual fee on this card is not waived in the first year.
-This means that you can’t try it out for free before committing to it financially.

 Additionally, purchases will only qualify for extra rewards if they’re made from Southwest and its partners.
 This could be problematic for budget-conscious travelers who value having a broad range of options so they can find the lowest prices.

 While the card’s APRs are pretty standard compared to other airline credit cards, there are definitely cheaper interest rates out there.
 It’s also worth noting that you can’t earn points on things like cash advances and balance transfers.